Women's tennis finishes the year ranked No. 50 nationally

-Nigel Bentley continues his tenure as the director of the Boston College women's tennis with his 15th season in 2013-14.
-Since taking over, Bentley has built BC into a consistently competitive program in the northeast region and has guided the Eagles to four nationally-ranked finishes.
+Nigel Bentley continues his tenure as the director of the Boston College women's tennis with his 16th season in 2014-15.
+Since taking over, Bentley has built BC into a consistently competitive program in the northeast region and has guided the Eagles to six nationally-ranked finishes.

 Bentley guided the 2011-12 team to another successful season at The Heights.
 The Eagles tallied 10 wins for the fifth time under his tenure, going 10-13 on the year.
 They also tallied three Atlantic Coast Conference wins for the second straight year, finishing the year with a 3-8 record.
 Bentley led the Maroon and Gold to the program's first-ever win over NC State, in a 5-2 victory on April 6, amidst a three-game win streak that also include a win over Wake Forest.
 To top off the year, BC, which finished fourth in the northeast, had four players finish the season ranked in the region, led by Erina Kikuchi (sixth), who earned All-ACC and ITA Northeast Senior of the Year accolades and was ranked 114th in the nation.
 Doubles pair Olga Khmylev and Alex Kelleher ranked 82nd nationally and eighth in the region while first-year player Jessica Wacnik also ended the season with a regional ranking of ninth, after being nationally ranked for much of the season.
 She and Kikuchi were 10th in the northeast at year's end.
 Khymlev and Kelleher were the first pair in BC history to advance to the Quarterfinals at USTA/ITA National Indoor Intercollegiate Championships in the fall while Katarina Gajic was the first Eagles in many years to earn an automatic bid to the Riviera/ITA Women's All-American Championship.